Can I exercise on a Stationary Bike while Pregnant?

 2. Which sports are recommended for a pregnant woman?

-Sports and physical activities such as walking, swimming and cycling on a stationary bike are recommended for pregnant women and absolutely safe!
+Sports and physical activities such as walking, swimming and cycling are recommended for pregnant women and absolutely safe!

 Swimming is a nice sport during pregnancy as you will feel your body lighter in the water.
 Of course, avoid diving ;) !